-- Go beyond the classroom and see the rating systems in action with an immersive exploration of one of the greenest buildings in the world
+- Go beyond the classroom with firsthand testimony on how rating systems have been put in action with the team behind one of the greenest buildings in the world

-- Gain firsthand knowledge from the only team to achieve Living Building Challenge, LEED, WELL and Sustainable SITES certifications in one project
+- Gain firsthand knowledge from the only team to achieve Living Building Challenge, LEED, WELL, BREEAM In-Use and Sustainable SITES certifications in one project

 - Discover the nature-inspired systems thinking and facilitated integrative design processes which drive sustainable innovation